 Publicolor will provide directions to the school via public transportation.

 We paint at various public schools in the different boroughs of New York City.

 What about lunch?

 We will provide lunch.
-However, in order to help defray the cost of lunch we ask that the volunteers donate $12 per person the Monday before you are scheduled to volunteer.
+However, in order to help defray the cost of lunch we ask that the volunteers donate online $12 per person before the Monday you are scheduled to volunteer.

 Can I bring my kids?

-We love children, but because our work is so technical we prefer that the children you bring be 12 years or older and chaperoned by you while they paint.
+We love children, but because our work is so technical we prefer that the children you bring be 12 years or older and chaperoned by someone 18+ years while they paint.